noamross/noamross.net/content/musings/2019-12-15-git-hosting-for-the-distraught-and-the-restless/index.md

 give you a great deal of control, including SSH access.
 Using NFSN is pretty close to self-hosting in terms of setup, but you don't run your own hardware and it's probably cheaper (though not free), and a bit less hassle than running on some other cloud service, like EC2 (that you might avoid for other reasons anyway).
+NFSN's biggest limitation for me may be that it does not support Docker; one has to configure more oneself, but this probably keeps websites lean.

 NFSN has a fairly libertarian philosophy to hosting - they have strong security and privacy controls, and will unlikely ever do business with a Big Tech company or government.
 Yet they also will let anything legal on their site, opting to [donate any profits